CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 and execs your command with PID 1.
 Only do so if you need to debug the entrypoint itself or if you have a custom use case.

-For the runtime image you can run commands directly in independent containers with.
+For the runtime image you can run commands directly in independent containers with
 ```bash
 # template_experiment is an actual script that you can run.
 ./template.sh run your_command